maghoff/sausagewiki/README.md

         -V, --version           Prints version information

     OPTIONS:
-        -p, --port <port>    Sets the listening port
+        -a, --address <address>    Sets the TCP address to bind to.
+Defaults to 127.0.0.1 -p, --port <port>          Sets the listening port.
+Defaults to 8080

     ARGS:
         <DATABASE>    Sets the database file to use

-Sausagewiki will create an SQLite database file with the filename given in the `DATABASE` parameter and open an HTTP server bound to `127.0.0.1` and the given port number.
-The default port number is 8080.
+Sausagewiki will create an SQLite database file with the filename given in the `DATABASE` parameter and open an HTTP server bound to the configured address, `<address>:<port>`.